mykelalvis/FT/Traveller/WORKING/TravellerLBB/Imperial Fringe.md

 employer.
 For instance, a typical Aslan mercenary unit will be organized by a wealthy married female, who will then assign its operation, for a share of the proceeds, to an unmarried female relative.
-The battle commander and most of the troops will be unmarried males (many of them also relatives), hired with the pro- mise of land grants (and the opportunity to gain honor and reputation in combat);
+The battle commander and most of the troops will be unmarried males (many of them also relatives), hired with the pro-mise of land grants (and the opportunity to gain honor and reputation in combat);
 however, staff, operations, supply, and intelligence officers will generally be female.
 The extremely deadly nature of any combat between Aslan has led to a rigid, ritualized pattern of behavior designed to reduce conflict.
 Aslan are very polite and formal, and must be dealt with in such a way as not to insult their honor.
 Although most have learned to be patient with non-Aslan, accidental fights still occur.
-Dis- putes between individuals are handled by the patriarchs, disputes between families by the pride leader, between prides by the clan leader.
+Dis-putes between individuals are handled by the patriarchs, disputes between families by the pride leader, between prides by the clan leader.

 Aslan in the Imperium: Large numbers of Aslan have settled outside their